issoftwaretools13/repoD/readme.md

 	ArrayList<ECURecord> ecuRecordList= balBTDongleLib.getEcuRecords(ecuRecordsJson);
 	# the parameter is : @NonNull String ecuRecordsJson
     # Note: The ecuRecordsJson should be a string in JSON format otherwise it will throw an exception.
+### Method 4.1: to reset Dongle for other functionality, call the below function
+	balBTDongleLib.resetConfig(ecuRecord);
+    # the parameter is: ECURecord ecuRecord

 ### Method 5: to get a particular ECU record, call the function below
 	ECURecord ecuRecord = balBTDongleLib.getEcuRecord(pos);
 	# the parameter is : int pos (position of the a particular record)